Tuesday, May 31, 2011

 2005 - The three top finishers were stalkers.
 AFLEET ALEX came from ninth to win by seven lengths, Andromeda’s Hero was tenth early and moved up to second and Nolan’s Cat came from eleventh for third.
 Stalker.

 2006 - JAZIL was last early, moved to seventh by the mile and won by 1 ¼ lengths.
 Blue Grass Cat sat mid-pack and made his move to grab the place spot.
 Pace setter Bob and John tired after a mile and wound up eighth.
-Stalker.2007_-_Rags_To_Riches
+Stalker.

 2007 – In a historic and exciting edition of the Belmont Stakes, RAGS TO RICHES sat at the back of the pack, made her move at the mile pole and gave Curlin all he could handle.
 Curlin sat mid pack, made his move but was out-gamed.
 Pace setter CP West wound up fifth.
 Stalker.